AguaClara/StaRSFine/Spring2019FinalReport.md

 #### Trial 4
 This trial solved some problems from Trial 3.
 Only one pump is necessary to pump water in from the bottom, and the air bubble issue presented itself in a different way.
 This time, the water level fell to just above the bottom hole.
 #### Trial 5
+The new apparatus set-up proved successful in dislodging the air bubbles that had previously caused concern.
 The set up for Trial 5 remained effective in preventing sand from exiting.
-That being said, once the tank was filled to a point above all of the exits, the water level would drop once the fingers blocking the exits moved.
-The water would fall to the bottom exit and flow solely out of the one hole.
+The new set-up did cause a new concern - once the tank filled to a point above all outlets (with outlets blocked during filling), the water level would drop and exit solely through the bottom most outlet.

 The team suspected that this exit issue was due again to pressure differential, which led to the idea of submerging the outlets, as will be discussed in trial 6.

 #### Trial 6
 Trial 6 was incredibly successful for the progress of this project.
 The submerged system worked seamlessly, and was the most authentic model of true Aguaclara sand filter systems thus far.
 The team conducted an initial test to see how the cup design would suffice, and, after proving its success, ran the trial at steady state for 30 minutes.
 This proved that the system could consistently pull water from the exclusion zones without sand also escaping.